pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 :   Specifies that headings with the specified level create
     slides (for `beamer`, `s5`, `slidy`, `slideous`, `dzslides`).
 Headings above this level in the hierarchy are used to divide the slide show into sections; headings below this level create subheads within a slide.
-Note that content that is not contained under slide-level headings will not appear in the slide show.
-The default is to set the slide level based on the contents of the document; see [Structuring the slide show].
+    Valid values are 0-6.
+If a slide level of 0 is specified, slides will not be split automatically on headings, and horizontal rules must be used to indicate slide boundaries.
+If a slide level is not specified explicitly, the slide level will be set automatically based on the contents of the document; see [Structuring the slide show].

 `--section-divs`